 Oftentimes you don’t even realize you’re blocking your own present blessings by holding on to everything so tightly.
-It’s time to start letting go.

-1. The way things “should be” right now.
+1. The way things “should” be right now.

 Try to use frustration and inconvenience to motivate you rather than annoy you.
 You are in control of the way you look at life.
 Instead of getting angry, find the lesson.
 In place of envy, feel admiration.
 In place of worry, take action.
 In place of doubt, have faith.
 Remember that your response is always more powerful than your present circumstance.
 A small part of your life is decided by completely uncontrollable circumstances, while the vast majority of your life is decided by your responses.
 Where you ultimately end up is heavily dependent on how you play the hands you’ve been dealt.